MervCodes

 maxmemory-policy allkeys-lru

-Avoid Caching Extremely Large Objects
+Avoid Caching Huge Objects

 Use Pipelines for Batch Operations